Natborks/hiker-votes/README.md

 Just React + Node + MongoDB — keeping it lightweight.
 Using MongoDB because I'm probably going to be changing the schema a lot.
+Dev environment uses an nginx reverse proxy tor route requests to frontend and backend.
+Production environment doesn't use this setup this.

 ## Diagrams